Aez35/miRScore/README.md

 * `result` - Pass/Fail result of miRScore for miRNA.
 * `flags` - Criteria that was not met by the miRNA duplex according to Axtell and Meyers (2018).
 * `mismatch` - Number of mismatches in miRNA duplex.
-* `mReads` - Sum of reads that map to mature miRNA locus +/- 1 position in all libraries which meet criteria.
+* `mReads` - Sum of reads that map to mature miRNA position +/- 1 position in all libraries which meet criteria.
 See FAQ1 for details on read counting.
-* `msReads` - Sum of reads that map to miRNA star locus +/- 1 position.
+* `msReads` - Sum of reads that map to miRNA star position +/- 1 position.
 See FAQ1 for details on read counting.
 * `totReads` - Total reads that map to the hairpin precursor in all libraries which meet criteria.
 See FAQ1 for details on read counting.
 Please note this does not always equal mReads + msReads.
 This is ALL reads that map to the hairpin.
 * `numLibraries` - Number of libraries that reads were report from for mReads, msReads, and totReads.
 * `precision` - Measure of precision of how many reads map to the miRNA duplex compared to other positions in the precursor.
 Found by totaling the number of reads for miR and miR*, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*

 ### **Flags**
-Flags are reported to help the user determine what criteria a MIRNA locus did not meet.
+Flags are reported to help the user determine what criteria a *MIRNA* locus did not meet.
 Most flags reported lead to a hard fail (i.e. 'Precision less than 75%', 'Less than 10 reads').
 Two flags ('23/24 nt' and 'Precursor > 300 nt') do not cause a *MIRNA* locus to fail, and instead are reported to indicate to the user that the miRNA or the *MIRNA* hairpin have longer lengths and should be evaluted carefully.

 #### List of potential flags
 * `Hairpin structure invalid` - The *MIRNA* hairpin secondary structure does not allow for the indexing of the miRNA duplex.
 This may be due to a large bulge or large hairpin with secondary stem loops at the duplex.